 Amounts awarded vary greatly between recipients.
 In determining the amount of the award, the Trustee and Advisory Committee consider all relevant factors, including but not limited to the estimated family contribution (EFC) which is generated when the student files the FAFSA, and the average cost of attending the institution of their choice.
 Letters setting forth the amount of each scholarship award will be mailed to students in the summer.

-The application must be received by BB&T Wealth Division by May 1st.
+The application must be received by Independence Bank by May 1st.
 DEADLINES WILL BE STRICTLY ENFORCED.
 It is strongly recommended that each applicant file the Free Application for Federal Student Aid (FAFSA) early in the year in order to be considered for a scholarship amount greater than the minimum award.
 A copy of the Student Aid Report from the FAFSA website showing your Estimated Family Contribution and your transcript is required before your application will be processed.

 Payment of Funds

 Checks will be made payable to and mailed to the college or university.
-The checks will be issued the first week in August and the first week in December.
+The checks will be issued in early August and in early January.